 Over the course of three days, the MG20 Summit at American University offers a unique learning experience that supplements the classic Model UN circuit.
 Designed in concert with a former high-level G20 diplomat, this is the first US-based complete and accurate simulation of the G20.
 The program includes an MG20 Symposium of high-level practitioners, speakers and experts, followed by a G20 simulation that begins with the initial negotiation process and leads up to the G20 Leaders' Summit itself.

-The North American Research Institute is an initiative launched by American University’s SIS and Center for Latin American and Latino Studies to promote and disseminate cutting edge social science research focused on processes of North American integration.
+The North American Research Initiative is an initiative launched by American University’s SIS and Center for Latin American and Latino Studies to promote and disseminate cutting edge social science research focused on processes of North American integration.
 The Institute convenes a select group of early career scholars who explore North American progress toward the ideal of integration championed by the late SIS Professor Robert A. Pastor.
 By supporting the production, exchange, and dissemination of innovative social science devoted to the region and its potential, the Initiative places American University’s at the forefront of a long-term research agenda that will inform future policy on North America.

 Transnational Challenges and Emerging Nations Dialogue (TRANSCEND) is an initiative of the UNESCO Chair in Transnational Challenges and Governance established at SIS in 2011.
 It is a worldwide network of academic research centers, policy think-tanks, government agencies, and non-governmental organizations dedicated to developing new approaches to global governance.
 It specifically aims to forge a shared understanding among the developed and developing countries of how to manage the current diffusion of world power in the face of growing transnational challenges.
 TRANSCEND creates a collaborative research, teaching, and training framework to study the nexus between transnational challenges and emerging nations and to help scholars and policymakers from the emerging nations better understand and respond to these challenges.